*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Libby is a digital library app that works with local libraries across North America.

 There are only two downsides to borrowing audiobooks from the library.
-The first is the long wait times for some of the books, like months long waits, but I have a trick that will help them move along faster below.
+The first is the long wait times for some of the books, like months-long waits, but I have a trick that will help them move along faster below.
 The second is that you only have 7-21 days to finish listening before returning them.
-You can renew several times as long as their isn’t an active waitlist.
+You can renew several times as long as there isn’t an active waitlist.

 Here are some of my favorite features about listening to audiobooks on Libby.

 Partner libraries allow users to log in and borrow audiobooks using their home library card number.
-For example, one of my home library systems is called CLAMS, and I use that library card to access several other library systems across Massachusetts.
+For example, one of my home library systems here on Cape Cod is called CLAMS, and I use that library card to access several other library systems across Massachusetts.

 Partnering libraries have limitations, and not all libraries will partner with others.
-For instance, I don’t qualify for all seventeen Massachusetts library systems since some are universities that require you to be a student.
+For instance, I don’t qualify for the university library systems that require you to be a student.

 Libby allows you to have multiple library cards for the same library.
-I have two cards with Boston Public Library and I can switch between the two in the Libby app.
+I have two cards with Boston Public Library, and I can switch between them in the Libby app.

-As a Massachusetts resident, I am entitled to a library card with them.
-Most libraries in state capitals allow any state resident to get a library card, so check with yours.
+I have my first BPL library card because I am entitled to one as a Massachusetts resident.
 BPL is also a partner library, so I have a second one using my home library card.

 Putting one book on hold at multiple libraries increases your chances of getting it faster.
 You move up in line as people finish the book or defer their holds, and some lines move faster than others.